 This presentation is designed for the sea ice research community and others interested in information about weather and climate prediction in the Arctic and beyond.
 While this is an open event, attendees should be aware that the discussions will largely be of a technical nature.

 Time for participant questions will follow the presentation.

 More details including registration instructions, will be announced closer to the event.
-The webinar will be archived and available online after the event.
+The presentation will be archived and made available online after the event.